 Terra Alta in Preston County, West Virginia — The American South (Appalachia)

 Topics and series.
-This historical marker is listed in this topic list: War, Vietnam.
-In addition, it is included in the Former U.S. Presidents: #37 Richard M. Nixon series list.
-A significant historical date for this entry is January 15, 1973.
+This historical marker is listed War, Korean.
+In addition, it is included in the Former U.S. Presidents: #33 Harry S. Truman, and the Former U.S. Presidents: #34 Dwight D. Eisenhower series lists.
+A significant historical year for this entry is 1953.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Gulf War (here, next to this marker); Korean War (here, next to this marker); In Memory Of All American Veterans (here, next to this marker); World War II (here, next to this marker); World War I (here, next to this marker); In Flander's Field by John McCrae / Buddy Poppy (within shouting distance of this marker); Everett Wayne "Budd" Sell (within shouting distance of this marker); Terra Alta Community Honor Roll (approx. 0.2 miles away).
+Vietnam War (here, next to this marker); World War II (here, next to this marker); Gulf War (here, next to this marker); In Memory Of All American Veterans (here, next to this marker); World War I (here, next to this marker); In Flander's Field by John McCrae / Buddy Poppy (within shouting distance of this marker); Everett Wayne "Budd" Sell (within shouting distance of this marker); Terra Alta Community Honor Roll (approx. 0.2 miles away).
 Touch for a list and map of all markers in Terra Alta.

 Credits.
 This page was last revised on July 13, 2020.
 It was originally submitted on July 13, 2020, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 98 times since then and 3 times this year.
 Photos: 1, 2. submitted on July 13, 2020, by Devry Becker Jones of Washington, District of Columbia.